 Instructions

-- Preheat the air fryer to 385 degrees Fahrenheit.
+- Preheat the air fryer to 385 degrees Fahrenheit (195 degrees Celsius).

-- Once done, remove the sweet potato fries from the air fryer and place them in a bowl large enough to toss them.
-Add in your favorite (seasoning) salt and toss the crispy sweet potato fries until evenly coated.
+- Once done, remove the sweet potato fries from the air fryer and place them in a bowl.
+Optional: Add your favorite (seasoning) salt and toss until the crispy fries are evenly coated.

-- Serve these sweet potato fries with a dipping sauce – we like a tangy chipotle mayo or creamy ranch!
+- Serve these sweet potato fries with a dipping sauce, such as chipotle mayo, ketchup, or aioli.

 Notes

-- The cooking time above is for normal cut sweet potato fries.
-Thick cut fries will probably need 2-4 minutes longer.
+- The cooking time above is for regular cut sweet potato fries.
+Thick-cut fries may require a few extra minutes; shoestring fries may cook faster.

-- We have a 6 quart air fryer.
-If your air fryer is much smaller, you might have to cook the fries in two batches.
-Overcrowding the air fryer is not recommended because this keeps the frozen sweet potato fries from getting crispy.
+- We have a 6-quart air fryer.
+If your air fryer is much smaller, you may have to cook the fries in two batches.
+Overcrowding the air fryer is not recommended because this prevents the frozen sweet potato fries from crisping evenly.

 Nutrition